Your Full Guide to Finding Hospitals Abroad

 - Sheba Medical Center, Israel

 Be aware that visiting a hospital in some countries may put you at risk of being convicted of a crime.
-For instance, doctors in Abu Dhabi may contact police if they suspect one of the laws in Dubai has been broken.
+For instance, doctors in Abu Dhabi may contact the police if they suspect one of the laws in Dubai has been broken.

 Having the right healthcare plan is essential – especially if you’re traveling or living abroad – so do your research before your next trip.
 Check out these resources on the right for more information on international hospitals around the world.